 Other thermodynamic processes

 Boyle's law, together with Charles's law and Gay-Lussac's law, are among the fundamental laws which describe the vast majority of thermodynamic processes.
 Other than working out the values of certain parameters like pressure or volume, it is also possible to discover something about the heat transfer and the work done by the gas during these transitions, as well as the internal energy change.
-We have gathered them all in our thermodynamic processes calculator, where you can choose whichever process you like, and evaluate the outcomes for a real gases.
+We have gathered them all in our combined gas law calculator, where you can choose whichever process you like, and evaluate the outcomes for a real gases.